Transient acantholytic dermatosis: Diagnosis

 Grover's may be suspected by its appearance, but since it has such a characteristic appearance under the microscope a shave skin or punch biopsy is often performed.

 Treatment

 Sweating causes lesions to form, but lesions aggravated by sweat usually return to "normal" fairly quickly—avoiding sweat is not considered a reason to avoid exercise.
 Minor outbreaks can be controlled with prescription strength topical cortisone creams.
-More severe eruptions usually clear up after treatment for one to three months with Accutane or tetracycline.
+More severe eruptions usually clear up after treatment for one to three months with isotretinoin or tetracycline.
 If these fail or the outbreak is severe, PUVA phototherapy treatments, antifungal medication and cortisone injections are alternatives.

 Some research has suggested a correlation of Grover's disease with mercury toxicity in which case Dimercaptosuccinic acid might help.

 Epidemiology

 The prevalence and incidence of Grover's disease have not been firmly established.
 In a study from Switzerland, Grover's disease was diagnosed in just 24 of more than 30,000 skin biopsies.
 Grover's disease is mainly seen in males over the age of forty.

 Grover's disease affects chiefly white adults in the fifth decade or later, and appears to be around 1.6 to 2.1 times more common in men than in women.
 Grover's disease appears less commonly in darker-skinned individuals.